lmtgalhardo/gray-scott/README.md

 # gray-scott
-Computational Biology: Structure and Organization of Biomolecules and Cells (CS279) Final Project
+##Computational Biology: Structure and Organization of Biomolecules and Cells (CS279) Final Project Fall 2017
+###Luísa Galhardo and Geronimo Garcia, Stanford University '19

 Gray-Scott model of reaction-diffusion implemented in 2D and 3D with real-time visual representations using Python 2.7.
 Included are the Python files for both simulations and the accompanying report examining results and context of the project.